 While shopping around, I found an incredible deal on an HP Elitebook 840 G3 through the Amazon refurbished store.
-At only $230, I bought this immediately; a 6th gen i5 CPU with 16GB of DD4 RAM and a 256 GB SSD is plenty of power for casual web browsing, email, chat, music, video, etc. On-board graphics are fine, this is not a gaming or video editing machine.
+At only $230, I bought this immediately; a 6th gen i5 CPU with 16GB of DD4 RAM, a 256 GB SSD, and a 1080 display is plenty of power for casual web browsing, email, chat, music, video, etc. On-board graphics are fine, this is not a gaming or video editing machine.

 When the laptop arrived, I was pleasantly surprised to see that it was in excellent condition, having only a few very minor cosmetic blemishes.
 I’m happy with the battery life + it is giving me 5+ hours of use.
 But the real surprise was booting up and seeing that they had shipped the model I purchased, with a i7-6600 CPU and not the advertised i5-6200!
 While there’s not an appriciable difference between the two, I’ll take a free upgrade anywhere, anytime 😃.